-DOD states that "The PLAN probably will continue YUZHAO LPD construction, even as it pursues a follow-on amphibious assault ship that is not only larger, but also incorporates a full flight deck for helicopters.
-IHS Jane's Fighting Ships 2016-2017 states that "There are reports that construction of a Type 081 LHD [amphibious assault ship] is under consideration.
-Although no details have been released, the ship could be of the order of 20,000 tonnes and may be based on the Type 071 hull."
-By comparison, U.S. Navy LHD/LHA-type amphibious assault ships displace 41,000 tons to 45,000 tons.

-&lt;sup>126 IHS Jane's Fighting Ships 2016-2017, p.
-156.
+DOD states that "the PLAN probably will continue YUZHAO [Type 071] LPD construction, even as it pursues a follow-on amphibious assault ship that is not only larger, but also incorporates a full flight deck for helicopters."
+A March 29, 2017, press report states that China has begun building an LHD-type amphibious assault ship.
+The press report included an unofficial artist's rendering of the ship (Figure 15) stating that the ship would have a displacement of 40,000 tons.
+(By comparison, U.S. Navy LHD/LHA-type amphibious assault ships displace 41,000 tons to 45,000 tons.)
+IHS Jane's Fighting Ships 2017-2018 states: